mendywu/BuzzWord/README.md

 Each player is asked to log in or to create a profile when starting the game.
 Their progress is saved after passing each level, where the requirements to succeed gets relatively harder.

-<i>This game is made while in employment of Professuar - a fictional company designed for the students of Stony Brook's CSE219 course in Fall 2016.  </i>
+<i>This game is made while in employment of Professuar - a fictional company designed for the students of Stony Brook's CSE219 course in Fall 2016.
+It uses the JavaFX Framework and the jackson library for ease in UI implementation and file manipulation. </i>